-These Oversized Crinkled Chocolate Chip Butterscotch Cookies are the epitome of the best chocolate chip cookies ever!
+These Oversized Crinkled Chocolate Chip Butterscotch Cookies are the epitome of the best chocolate chip cookies ever with a twist!
 Unlike standard chocolate chip cookies, these large handheld favorites are full of sweet flavor from the nice balance of chocolate-y sweet and butterscotch charm, which work perfectly together.
-In addition, their crinkled look and thinly crisped bodies, make for a real sweet indulge + obsession.
+Plus, their crinkled look and thick, chewy bodies make for a real sweet indulge + obsession.
 Gluten-Free option.

-The funny thing is that I saw the “crinkled" cookie recipe about a year ago in the New York times, which was originally by Sarah Keiffer, a baker and blogger who initially I believe invented the idea of this concept.
+Previously, I saw a "crinkled" cookie recipe a few years ago in the New York Times, which was originally by Sarah Keiffer, a baker and blogger who initially I believe invented the idea of this concept.

 The trick with how beautiful these Oversized Crinkled Chocolate Chip Butterscotch Cookies look is in the banging.
 During the baking process, you have to bang the baking sheet with your cookies a few times before they are fully baked.

 Therefore, the "crinkling" comes as a result of the center of the cookies falling inward, pushing the rest of it outward.
 I know, it sounds pretty crazy, but it's so cool!